"...Even if it's as Big as a Mountain!"

 Summit Level Visitor Center

 Start your visit here!
-Get oriented to the park, view exhibits, and watch our introductory film.
+Get oriented to the park, view exhibits and watch our introductory film.

-Engine House
+The Engine House with fall foliage.

 Engine House No. 6 Exhibit Shelter